edgeos/wearables_ble_android_app/README.md

 ### Bluetooth Service

-Volt Sense's custom Bluetooth service (BLE Service) generally adheres to Androids guidlines for Bluetooth Low Energy (BLE) connections found [here](https://developer.android.com/guide/topics/connectivity/bluetooth-le).
+Volt Sense's custom Bluetooth service (BLE Service) generally adheres to Androids guidelines for Bluetooth Low Energy (BLE) connections found [here](https://developer.android.com/guide/topics/connectivity/bluetooth-le).
 When a user taps to connect a device, the pairing fragment uses the connectDevice() method in MainTabbedActivity to connect the selected bluetooth device via the binded Bluetooth Service.
 The Bluetooth Service will then [connect](https://developer.android.com/reference/android/bluetooth/BluetoothDevice.html#connectGatt(android.content.Context,%20boolean,%20android.bluetooth.BluetoothGattCallback,%20int)) to the device and discover any services that the Bluetooth device is broadcasting.